gaiborjosue/DNS-Traffic-Control/Readme.md

 ## Methodology
 To build the DNS traffic classification model, I used a Random Forest Classifier algorithm from the scikit-learn library.
 The Random Forest Classifier is a popular algorithm for classification tasks, and it has been shown to be effective in detecting malicious traffic.

 I first merged the two datasets and shuffled the data to avoid bias.
-I then dropped the columns "longest_word" and "sld" from the dataset, as these columns were not relevant to the classification task.
 I also removed any rows with NaN values.

 I then normalized the numerical data using a MinMaxScaler object from the scikit-learn library.
 I split the data into training and testing sets using a 80-20 split, respectively.